pdm-project/pdm/docs/usage/project.md

 pdm python install 3.13t
 ```

-!!!
-TIP "Share installations with Rye"
+!!! tip "Share installations with Rye"

     PDM installs Python interpreters using the same source as [Rye](https://rye-up.com).
 If you are using Rye at the same time, you can point the `python.install_root` to the same directory as Rye to share the Python interpreters: